 Here we copy the data we obtained in the previous step, leaving the file as follows,

-Ready, we have the device connected to our WiFi network.
+Done, we now have the device connected to our WiFi network.

-Of course, we can run C++ compiled applications on the M5Stack Unit V2.
-Unfortunately, as we have commented, it does not include any compiler by default.
+Of course, we can run compiled C++ applications on the M5Stack Unit V2.
+Unfortunately, as we mentioned, it does not include any compiler by default.

-The distro of the M5Stack Unit V2 comes with the Python interpreter pre-installed, as well as with the OpenCV library.
-In fact, it is necessary for Jupyter to work, which we saw earlier.
+The M5Stack Unit V2 distro comes with the Python interpreter preinstalled, as well as the OpenCV library.
+In fact, it is necessary for Jupyter, which we saw earlier, to work.

 Conclusion

 The M5Stick Unit V2 is a real hit by M5Stack.
-It’s amazing to have a complete computer with Linux in a device of that size, and also with a Full HD camera and UART output.
+It’s amazing to have a complete Linux computer in a device of that size, and also with a Full HD camera and UART output.

 The main purpose of the Unit V2 is computer vision and machine learning.
 However, even without these two components, it would still be an interesting product in itself.

-The only “but” is that, and I’m sorry to say it, this time the software and documentation are not at the level that M5Stack usually provides.
+The only “but” is that, and I’m sorry to say it, this time the software and documentation are not up to the level that M5Stack has accustomed us to.

-A real shame, because with a better distro, or if the bootloader allowed booting an OS from the card, we would be facing one of the most interesting machines of the moment.
+A real shame, because with a better distro, or if the bootloader allowed booting an OS from the card, we would be looking at one of the most interesting machines of the moment.

-Nevertheless, the Unit V2 is a very interesting machine for computer vision and machine learning training, or for domestic or #maker projects.
+Despite this, the Unit V2 is a very interesting machine for training functions in computer vision and machine learning, or in home or #maker projects.

-For example, we can think of incorporating it into a robot to follow lines or recognize markers, in a robotic arm to grab a ball, and many other projects that require a camera.
+For example, we can think of incorporating it into a robot for line following or marker recognition, into a robotic arm to pick up a ball, and many other projects that require a camera.